NNEK16000U Cancelled Applied Biostatistics in Nutrition and Physiology

-The participants will have acquired knowledge on applied statistical analysis of a number of key study designs used in nutritional and physiology research.
-The participant will know 1) how to approach model construction, 2) which quantities are relevant to estimate and report, and 3) how to take variation and uncertainty in data into consideration in the appreciation of obtained findings.
+The participants will have acquired knowledge on applied statistical analysis of a number of key study designs used in nutritional and physiology research, both for analysis of randomized controlled trials and observarional studies.
+The participant will know 1) how to approach model construction and validation, 2) about the rationale for adjustments and modifications of statistical models that are routinely used, and 3) which quantities are relevant to estimate and report.

-For a number of important study designs the participant will be able to carry out both descriptive summaries as well as to apply state-of-the-art statistical methodology for the quantification of intervention effects in randomized controlled trials and associations in exploratory studies.
+In the face of data, the participant will be able to carry out both descriptive summaries as well as to apply state-of-the-art statistical methodology, both for the quantification of intervention effects in commonly used randomized controlled trials and for assessment of associations and correlates in the most important types of observational studies.

 Course literature will be announced at study start on Absalon.